 For the mobility of the future

 Transforming the transport system is an essential element of achieving climate protection goals in Germany and around the world.
-For this to happen, there will need to be substantial reductions to harmful emissions from the transport sector.
+For this to happen, there will need to be substantial reductions to harmful emissions from the transport sector before the end of the 2020s.
 Germany intends to set the standard for electrical mobility markets while also funding work on alternative fuels and massively expanding travel by rail and bike.
 The long-term goal is to completely decarbonise the transport sector.

 The German government’s plans include increasing the number of fully electric cars to at least 15 million by 2030.
 Measures put in place by the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › include an environment bonus to support purchases of battery-powered cars.
-This is accompanied by the expansion of the charging station infrastructure.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › included an environment bonus to support purchases of battery-powered cars.
+This helped fund the purchase of around 2.1 million electric cars between 2016 and 2023.
+In a parallel step, the charging station infrastructure is being expanded.
 The German car industry is also accelerating the transition.
-The German Association of the Automotive Industry (VDA) reports that manufacturers and suppliers belonging to the association will invest 150 billion euros in electrical mobility, new motors and digitalisation by 2025.
-German manufacturers already offer over 80 different models of electric cars.
+The German Association of the Automotive Industry (VDA) reports that manufacturers and suppliers belonging to the association will invest 150 billion euros in electrical mobility, new engines and digitalisation by 2025.

 Promoting battery cell manufacturing